tomaka/redshirt/README.md

   that handles TCP/IP registers itself as the handler of the TCP/IP interface.
 The user decides which process handles which interface.

+- Low-level interfaces are handled by the kernel itself.
+On desktop, the kernel handles for example TCP/IP, UDP, file system, etc. by asking the host OS.
+On bare metal, the provided interfaces would be for example "interrupt handler manager", "PCI", etc. and the handler for the TCP/IP interface would be a regular WASM process that communicates with the PCI, Ethernet, etc. interfaces.

+- For security purposes, the user could choose to grant or deny to access to interface on a per-program basis, much like Android/browsers/etc. do.
+Don't want "sudoku" to access TCP/IP?
+  Deny it.

 - Very few things are built in.
 No built-in concepts such as networking or files.
 Almost everything is done through interfaces.

-- Low-level interfaces are handled by the kernel On desktop, the kernel handles for example TCP/IP, UDP, file system, etc. by asking the host OS.
-On bare metal, the provided interfaces would be for example "interrupt handler manager", "PCI", etc. and the handler for the TCP/IP interface would be a regular WASM process that communicates with the PCI, Ethernet, etc. interfaces.

 - Interfaces are referred to by a hash built in a determinstic way based on the name of the interface and its messages.
 If you make a breaking change to an interface, it automatically